lealceldeiro/gems/TheJavaModuleSystem/Chapter04/README.md

 From Java 9 on, the compiler prevents that common operating error with the `--release` option that sets all three options to the correct value.

+JAR isn’t the only format used to deliver Java bytecode.
+JEE also works with WAR and EAR files.
+Until the specification is updated to embrace modules, though, it isn’t possible to create modular WARs or EARs.